 - Beef Fried Rice: Sauté steak or brown ground beef in a pan, then crumble or dice and add to your fried rice.

-More Takeout-Style Recipes to Try
+More Takeout-Style Recipes

 - Chinese Chicken Fried Rice